 - Custom Domain.
 Each plan comes with a custom domain.

 - SEO (Search Engine Optimization).
 Squarespace offers to edit of page titles, meta-descriptions, and URL address altering.
-You cannot add meta descriptions to your blog posts.

 - Adding a Blog.
 The blogging platform on Squarespace is quite advanced and gives options for scheduling posts.

 - Apps Integrations.
 There are app modules known as “blocks” that you can add in such as OpenTable.
 Otherwise, you’ll have to add in HTML code.
+There is no app store like the one Weebly has.

 If you’re after lots of different apps to choose from, Weebly is a great platform to get them, though.
 If you think you’re ever going to migrate your site somewhere else, then you might like to choose Squarespace.
 Other than that, the feature sets for both platforms are about on par.